 This includes, but is not limited to, innovative work on supporting active communities, supporting local tourism, sustaining the arts, adapting to climate change, health and well-being, best practice in citizen engagement and disability service provisions.

-A cross section of projects from the 2017 awards are listed below to highlight the varied and creative projects that are delivered by local government authorities.
+A cross section of projects from the 2018 and 2017 awards are listed below to highlight the varied and creative projects that are delivered by local government authorities.

 Excellence in Local Government Awards 2017

 Award: Heritage and Built Environment